stratdev3/SimpleW/readme.md

 In fact, the `Controller` class is dealing with an `HttpResponse` object which is sent async to the client.<br />
 You can manipulate this object with the property `Response`.

-There are also some useful helpers which facilitate returning specific `HttpReponse` :
+There are also some useful helpers that facilitate returning specific `HttpReponse` :

 ```csharp
 using System;